-During circle time students sit together with the teacher in a circle (usually on a carpet or mat on the floor) and reflect on different issues either moral, social or emotional.
+During circle time students sit together with the teacher in a circle (usually on a carpet or mat on the floor) and reflect on different issues either moral, social or emotional, taken from Jigsaw PSHE / Health and Well-being.
 Also behaviour aspects related to these subjects are discussed.
 Teachers relate as much as possible to situations that are relevant to the students or have happened recently.
 Students learn to listen to each other and respect other's points of view.
 This is also important to bond as a group, which is a continuous process with new students coming in and students leaving throughout the year.